A young woman smiles down at her phone while holding a credit card.

 Can a prepaid card help build credit?

 Like prepaid cards, using secured credit cards begins with a deposit.
 From there, however, the two tools work very differently.
-For a secured card, the credit limit (the maximum amount you can borrow), is determined by the issuer, and then you pay the deposit to begin using the card.
-The credit card company then reports your activity with the secured card is to the credit bureaus.
+For a secured card, the credit limit (the maximum amount you can borrow) is usually equal to your deposit.
+So, if you make a deposit of $750, you’d be able to use $750 of credit.
+The credit card company then reports your activity with the secured card to the credit bureaus.

 Did you know?